 Taprrific (age 10-13)

 On the Accent (age 13+)

 DC Gravity (age 15+)

 DC Fresh Crew junior hip hop (ages 10-13)

 DC Tribe (age 13+)

 Dancers are selected for individual companies either by audition or by teacher recommendation.
 New dancers are welcome to try out.
 See company directors for more information or to discuss requirements.

 Can I observe class?

-At a teacher’s discretion, you can observe classes from the hallways and marvel at your child’s progress.
+Classes can be observed from our windows or from the hallway so you can marvel at your child’s progress.
 All doorways must be kept clear so we can maintain safe exits.
 If classroom blinds are lowered, we ask that you respect the teacher’s choice to concentrate on teaching and learning during that session.